ItalyStrap/advanced-control-manager/README.md

 ### I'm using an external carousel, will Lazy Load work with it? ###

-I tried only with ItalyStrap Bootstrap Carousel, please send me any feedback if have any issue with other carousel, however I can't guarantee to solve the issue.
+I tried only with the Bootstrap Carousel integrated, please send me any feedback if have any issue with other carousel, however I can't guarantee to solve the issue.

 ### How can I use Local Business widget ###

-Simply activate functionality from ItalyStrap option page, add ItalyStrap vCard Local Business in your widgetozed area and then fill in the fields input
+Simply activate functionality from Advanced Control Manager option page, add ItalyStrap vCard Local Business in your widgetozed area and then fill in the fields input

 For more informations read the documentation